Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 How do I get my account and posts discovered on Mastodon and the Fediverse?

-If you want your account to be discovered by more people with similar interests, here are some tips:
+If you want your account and posts to be noticed by more people, here are some tips on how to do it:

-• If you want the entire text of your posts to be completely searchable, even without any hashtags, you can opt into being part of the full text search system
+• If you want the entire text of your public posts to be completely searchable, even without any hashtags, you can opt into being part of the full text search system.
+This will make your posts show up a lot more easily and more often in search results.

 • If you have a website, include a link to it on your profile and also link to your profile from your website.
 Remember to have https:// at the beginning so that people can click on it.